 How To Pick Beautyberries

-Picking beautyberries is extremely similar to picking blackberries or raspberries; simply grab a bowl or fruit basket, and pluck the berries from their stems, cluster by cluster, by hand.
+Picking beautyberries is like picking blackberries or raspberries.
+Take a bowl or basket and hand-pick the berries from the stems, cluster by cluster.

 Place them gently into the bowl, and store them in a cool, dry place (or the fridge).